 The Americas region is facing a forced displacement crisis that is unprecedented both in its complexity and scale.
-By August 2022, around 18 per cent of the population that UNHCR serves worldwide, or over 20.6 million people, are projected to be displaced in the region by the end of 2022.
+By the end of November 2022, 16 per cent of the population that UNHCR serves worldwide, or almost 20 million people, are displaced in the region.

-The exodus from the Bolivarian Republic of Venezuela remains one of the largest external displacement crises globally with over 6.1 million refugees and migrants, out of which over 80 per cent are hosted in countries in Latin America and the Caribbean.
+The exodus from the Bolivarian Republic of Venezuela remains one of the largest displacement crises globally with over 7.1 million refugees and migrants, out of which over 84 per cent are hosted in countries in Latin America and the Caribbean.

-The volume and complexity of the mixed population movements across Latin America and the Caribbean have increased, involving people of various nationalities, many of whom had previously achieved a certain level of stability in countries in South America.
+The volume and complexity of mixed population movements across Latin America and the Caribbean have increased, involving people of various nationalities, many of whom had previously achieved a certain level of stability in countries in South America.

-By the end of 2021, over 100,000 Haitians, who had been previously residing mainly in Chile and Brazil, and some 66,588 Cubans, had crossed the Darien Gap between Colombia and Panama and moved across Central America, undertaking perilous journeys with the objective of reaching the US.
-So far this year, over 71,000 people, mostly Venezuelans, have taken the same dangerous route.
+By the end of 2021, over 100,000 Haitians, who had been previously residing mainly in Chile and Brazil, and some 66,588 Cubans, had crossed the Darien Gap between Colombia and Panama and moved across Central America, undertaking perilous journeys with the objective of reaching the United States.
+From January to October 2022, over 211,000 people, mostly Venezuelans (70%), have taken the same dangerous route, while the number of Haitians and Cubans was reduced in 2022 compared to the previous year (12,326 Haitians and 4,995 Cubans).

-Other persons we serve include around 7.2 million IDPs in Colombia, El Salvador and Honduras, sand some 175,000 refugees and asylum seekers from Nicaragua in Central America.
+Other people UNHCR serves include over 7 million IDPs in Colombia, El Salvador, and Honduras, and some 206,600 refugees and asylum seekers from Nicaragua in Central America.
+In addition, UNHCR also assists over 636,000 refugees and asylum-seekers in El Salvador, Honduras and Guatemala.

-The COVID-19 pandemic intensified deep-rooted inequalities in the region, dealing a disproportionate blow to displaced populations.
+The COVID-19 pandemic intensified deep-rooted inequalities in the region, dealing a disproportionate blow to refugees, asylum-seekers and internally displaced populations.